jonathanvdc/LeMP-repl/README.md

 `LeMP-repl` is a super simple interactive program that that reads unprocessed EC#, LES v2 or LES v3 code as input and produces processed or unprocessed EC#, LES v2 or LES v3 code as output.

-Here's what that looks like in actions:
+Here's what `LeMP-repl` looks like in action:

 ```
 $ LeMP-repl